Privacy policy

 Nutri Tailor

-We have appointed a date protection officer (DPO) who is responsible for overseeing questions in relation to this privacy policy.
+We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy policy.
 If you have any questions about this privacy policy, including any requests to exercise your legal rights, please contact the DPO using the information set out in the contact details section.

 1. Information We Collect